The Ultimate Guide to European Train Travel With a Eurail Pass

 You can buy any type of Eurail Pass online from Eurail.com, but several other sites sell them, too.
 RailPass and Rail Europe are both authorized vendors that sell Eurail Passes for around the same price as Eurail.com with slight variations to insurance and service fees.

-Some offer free shipping and others offer special discounts and promo codes on tickets, so it’s best to check all your options before purchasing your pass to make sure you’re getting the best deal.
+Some offer free shipping (if you want a paper pass) and others special discounts and promo codes on tickets, so it’s best to check all your options before purchasing your pass to make sure you’re getting the best deal.

 You can also purchase Eurail Passes at train stations in Europe, but that’s more expensive than ordering them online in advance.